Get

 Height: 22 – 24 inches

 Airedale terriers are the largest terriers around.
 They’re very athletic, like most terriers, and spend much of their time romping around.
-They don’t always have a spotted tongue, but there are several individuals within the breed that do.
+They don’t always have a spotted tongue, but there can be individuals within the breed that do.

 We only recommend these dogs for very active families, as they need very vigorous exercise.
 They’re just like your average terrier but in a much larger body.
 These dogs are also very smart, so mental stimulation is essential.